-Have the child turn to the table of contents and read the chapter titles.
-Ask, "Where might you find information about \\\\\?"
+Ask them to share what they notice about the front and back covers, title, and the table of contents.
+Ask, "What do you think the author's main message will be in this book?"
+Ask, "Where might you find information about ?"
 Ask them about topics that are related to the chapter titles so they can infer which chapter may include that information, instead of asking to find specific chapter titles.